By Simon Gould

 The final reason is a ground fault.
 This is where the black wire is touching the ground wire or the metal covering.
 An electrician is likely needed for this fault.
 The 3 reasons I’ve given are also in order of likeliness.
 So an overloaded circuit is probably going to be the most common reason.
 So I’ll look at the treadmill next.

 Of course, if the trip happens when you start the treadmill, then you can be pretty sure that it is the problem.
 There are probable reasons for the treadmill to cause the trip.
 It’s likely to be an overloaded circuit where the treadmill is trying to draw too much power in its usual function.
 There could be a few reasons it’s doing this.

 The problem is usually the motor is the part drawing more power than normal.
 This is more likely in older treadmills.
 Not because they’re older as such but due to other issues making the motor try harder than normal.
 When there is too much weight on the treadmill then it has to try harder to turn the belt.
 The power cord needs to be checked to see if there’s a problem there.

-I'm not a qualified electrician but with a bit a bit of research you may be able to save a lot of time and money when it comes to diagnosing a fault.
+I’m not a qualified electrician but with a bit of research, you may be able to save a lot of time and money when it comes to diagnosing a fault.
 When looking for an electrician, look for one who is qualified in your state and or comes recommended by others.
-There are around 700,000 electricians in the US so you've a lot of choice.
+There are around 700,000 electricians in the US so you have a lot of choices.